CallWhatsApp

 How a PCB swap test isolates the faulty board without guesswork.

-• In a multi-split system where only one unit faults, the fault is almost certainly in that specific indoor unit — not the shared outdoor unit or wiring.
+• In a multi-split system where only one unit faults, the fault is almost certainly in that specific indoor unit.
+Not the shared outdoor unit or wiring.

 • A PCB swap test moves the suspected board to a different indoor unit.
 If the error follows the board, the diagnosis is confirmed.
 If it stays, the fault is elsewhere.